-Premier Service has been shopping services to Canadian business since 1991.
+Premier Service has been providing mystery shopping services to Canadian businesses since 1991.
 It is a member of the MSPA, RCC, and the Marketing Research and Intelligence Association.

-This company offers its services to businesses in various categories including retail (clothing, gas stations, furniture, stores, car dealerships), and service industries (restaurants, hotels, government agencies, and financial services).
+This company offers services to businesses in various categories, including retail (clothing, gas stations, furniture, stores, car dealerships), and service industries (restaurants, hotels, government agencies, and financial services).

 2. Shoppers Confidential

-Based in Toronto, Shoppers Confidential was founded in 2005.
-It holds an A+ rating with the BBB and is a member of MSPA, RCC and Restaurants Canada.
+Based in Toronto and Edmonton, Shoppers Confidential was founded in 2005.
+It holds an A+ rating with the BBB and is a member of MSPA, RCC, WBE Canada, and Restaurants Canada.

 3. We Check

 We Check has been around since 1997 and is based out of Ontario.
-The company is a member of MSPA, RCC, and holds an A+ rating with the BBB.
+The company is a member of MSPA and RCC and holds an A+ rating with the BBB.

-We Check provides customer experience and satisfaction measurement services to companies and businesses around the world including Health Canada, Ford, and the Liquor Control Board of Ontario (LCBO).
+We Check provides customer experience and satisfaction measurement services to companies and businesses worldwide, including Health Canada, Ford, and the Liquor Control Board of Ontario (LCBO).

 Shoppers are paid 30-45 days after a shop has been successfully completed, and the payment is sent using PayPal.

-Lanla is a marketing research based in Quebec.
+Lanla is a market research company based in Quebec.
 It was founded in 2002 and has over 200,000 mystery shoppers in Canada.

 Industries served by Lanla include transportation, real estate, finance, and retail.

-Shoppers earn between $15 and $40 per mission completed and payments are processed every other week using direct deposit.
+Shoppers earn between $10 and $40 per mission completed, and payments are processed every other week using direct deposit.

 5. PerformaLogics (iSecretShop)

-Intouch Insight was founded in 1992 and its headquarters is in Ontario.
+Intouch Insight was founded in 1992, and its headquarters is in Ontario.
 They are a Canadian and US mystery shopping provider available in all states, provinces, and territories.
 They have an A+ rating on the BBB.

 6. iShopFor Ipsos

 Ipsos is a globally recognized leader in market research.
-Through its iShopFor Ipsos platform, the company offers mystery shopping services to a variety of clients.
+Through its iShopFor Ipsos platform, the company offers mystery shopping services to various clients.

-The tasks shoppers may be required to complete include calls, visits, emails, chats, and audits, as well as mystery store visits, in sectors like banks, hotels, retail stores, and car dealerships.
+The tasks shoppers may be required to complete include calls, emails, chats, and audits, as well as mystery store visits, in sectors like banks, hotels, retail stores, and car dealerships.

 7. Sensors Quality Management (SQM)